Is Barcelona Safe?

 View of colorful, ornate buildings along a tree-lined street in the Eixample district of Barcelona

-Barcelona, like any major city, has neighborhoods that are safer than others.
+Barcelona, like any other city, has neighborhoods that are safer than others.
 These include Eixample, Gràcia, and Barceloneta.

 Eixample

-Eixample is known for its beautiful architecture and wide streets.
-It is generally safe and very popular among tourists.
+Eixample is a beautiful street with stunning architecture and wide streets.
+It is generally safe and quite popular among tourists.

 Gràcia